 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Treatment Studies in Adult and Adolescent Subjects (13 years of age and older)
+Adverse Reactions From Treatment And Prophylaxis Trials In Adult And Adolescent Subjects (13 years of age and older)

-Prophylaxis Studies in Adult and Adolescent Subjects (13 years of age and older)
+Adults and Adolescents (13 years of age and older) in Treatment and Prophylaxis

 |TAMIFLU 75 mg once daily